-Finally decided to get rid of your old membrane keyboard with rubber domes and replace it with a new fancy and shiny mechanical keyboard?
+Have you finally decided to get rid of your old membrane keyboard with rubber domes and replace it with a new fancy and shiny mechanical keyboard?

 Then you might be confused with all the different types of mechanical keyboards.
-Nowadays, you can get a high-quality mechanical keyboard for an affordable price which is why we recommend them over the standard ones.
+Nowadays, you can get a high-quality mechanical keyboard for an affordable price, which is why we recommend them over the standard ones.

-Membrane vs Mechanical Keyboard
+Membrane vs. Mechanical Keyboard

-Unlike the standard membrane keyboards with rubber domes that need to be pressed all the way down for the button to be registered, mechanical keyboards have specific switches which allow for quicker actuation, among other things.
+Unlike the standard membrane keyboards with rubber domes that need to be pressed all the way down for the button to be registered, mechanical keyboards have specific switches that allow for quicker actuation, among other things.

 There are many different mechanical keyboard switches and manufacturers, so we’ll break down the most popular ones.

-Types of Mechanical Switches
+Types Of Mechanical Switches

 |Switch||Type||Clicky||Actuation Force||Actuation Distance|